pragyanatvade/nerdsden-backup/content/posts/2019-01-06_9-software-design-lessons-i-learned-while-scaling-a-startup/index.md

 tags: Software Design,Startup,Software Development,Best Practices,Software Architecture,Gyan
 cover: cover.jpg
 author: Pragyan Tripathi
 metaDescription: Are you a software developer in an early stage startup?
-Want to learn key lessons in software engineering to design reliable software architecture?
+Wish to learn key lessons in software engineering to design reliable software architecture?
 Click to find out more!
 summary: Nine mantras for software developers to survive uncertainity and high frequency changes in a startup without losing their sleep over it.
 slug: 9-software-design-lessons-i-learned-while-scaling-a-startup
 published: 2019-01-06